GNStark/GnsPopView/README.md

 # popViewType
     tableViewPopView ,  //a tableView in popView;
-    alertPopView ,     //a alertView in popView ,including title and buttom(s);
+    alertPopView ,     //a alertView in popView ,including title and button(s);
-    textViewPopView    //a textView in popView ,including buttom;
+    textViewPopView    //a textView in popView ,including button;

 # GNSPopViewDelegate
 - (void)textViewBtnClick:(NSString *)text;     // popViewType  == textViewPopView